daisukeiot/OpenVINO-Toolkit-Setup/App/ObjectDetection/README.md

 # Containerize the app

-## Build a conatiner with Python App
+## Build a container with Python App

 Build container with base image with :